SephHawkins/UnchartedTerritory/GameDesignDoc.md

 2. Collision with an alien ship
 3. Collision with a bullet
 4. Collision with a missile
+5. Being hit by a missile's explosion
-5. Collision with a beam
+5. Collision with the laser
 The game will be over once the player has lost all of their lives.
-When they lose a life, the game will pause for a few seconds, clear the screen of weapons, and the player can continue
+When they lose a life, the screen will clear, and then the player can continue the game

 ##Interface
 The basic interface will consist of one view
 The view will contain:
+* A box with the instructions
 * A name field
 * A start button that only works once the name field has been filled
 * A quit button that exits the game